Covalent hadronic molecules induced by shared light quarks: Correlation functions of molecules

 is the leading term contributed by non-correlated $D^-$ and $\Sigma_c^{++}$, and $\Pi^{D^-\Sigma_c^{++}}_{G}(x)$ describes the double-gluon-exchange interaction between them.
 Their corresponding Feynman diagrams are depicted in Fig.~\ref{fig:feynman1}(c) and Fig.~\ref{fig:feynman1}(d), respectively.

-The double-gluon-exchange term $\Pi^{D^-\Sigma_c^{++}}_{G}(x)$ is at the $\mathcal{O}(\alpha_s^2)$ order, and so not very large.
+The double-gluon-exchange term $\Pi^{D^-\Sigma_c^{++}}_{G}(x)$ is at the $\mathcal{O}(\alpha_s^2)$ order, and it is expected to be suppressed according to the OZI rule.
 In the present study we shall not pay much attention to it, while we shall investigate another more important term from the next subsection.